baking-bad/tzkt/Mvkt.Api/Swagger/Description.md

 ### Sending Requests

 To send a request to Free MvKT API you need literally nothing.
-Just take the base URL of the particular network (for example, Tezos mainnet: `https://api.tzkt.io`) and append the path of the particular endpoint (for example, chain's head: `/v1/head`), that's pretty much it:
+Just take the base URL of the particular network (for example, Mavryk mainnet: `https://api.tzkt.io`) and append the path of the particular endpoint (for example, chain's head: `/v1/head`), that's pretty much it:

 ```bash